 Hesitation refers to a phenomenon in which one flow is caused to slow down or stop at a specific point in the flow path.
 The thick passage in a cavity in which the plastic will fill first is more likely to present less resistance to the flow of plastic than a thin passage.

-Hesitation can develop as a result of the significant changes in the wall thickness/shape of the flat ribs and the thin section of the parts that have a large deviation in wall thickness/shape.
+Hesitation can develop due to the significant changes in the wall thickness/shape of the flat ribs and the thin section of the parts that have a large deviation in wall thickness/shape.

-Whenever a part injection molding is hesitant, it can reduce product quality since there will be variations in surface appearance, poor packing, or high stresses, and changes in the orientation of plastic molecules may change the part’s quality.
-Another possibility is that the flow front can freeze, leaving the cavity unfilled(short shot) because of the hesitation .
+Whenever a part injection molding is hesitant, it can reduce product quality since there will be variations in surface appearance, poor packing, or high stresses.
+Changes in the orientation of plastic molecules may change the part’s quality.
+Another possibility is that the flow front can freeze, leaving the cavity unfilled(a short shot) because of the hesitation.

 Here’s what you need to do

-It is recommended that the injection point is moved away from the region of hesitation so that a bulk fill of the cavity will take place before filling of the thin area occurs.
+It is recommended that the injection point is moved away from the region of hesitation so that a bulk fill of the cavity will occur before filling the thin area.
 Getting rid of these alternative flow routes will help decrease the chance it takes the polymer to hesitate.

-It can be done by moving the area where the polymer injection is made to an area that has greater pressure applied where the hesitancy occurred.
-A thin region of the ribs or bosses is the last place to inject in order to apply all the injection pressure at the same point.
+It can be done by moving the area where the polymer injection is made to an area with greater pressure applied where the hesitancy occurred.
+A thin region of the ribs or bosses is the last place to inject to apply all the injection pressure at the same point.

-To reduce the resistance to flow, increase the thickness of the wall at the point where the hesitation occurs.
+To reduce the resistance to flow, increase the wall thickness at the point where the hesitation occurs.